-– draft Recommendations and other texts prepared by Task Groups or Working Parties;
+– draft Recommendations and other texts (as defined in §§ 11 to 17) prepared by Task Groups or Working Parties;

-– proposals for approval of draft Recommendations between Radiocommunication Assemblies (see § 10);

-– progress reports from each Task Group, Working Party and Rapporteur;
+– Chairman’s executive reports from each Task Group, Working Party and Rapporteur Group, summarizing the progress and conclusions of any work carried out by the group since the previous meeting and the work to be accomplished at the next meeting (these reports may also include considerations about the procedure to be followed for adoption and approval of the draft Recommendations to be considered by the meeting (see § 14));

 – the contributions to be considered at the meeting;

 – documentation prepared by the Bureau, particularly of an organizational or procedural nature, for clarification purposes or in response to Study Group requests;

-– the Chairman’s Report, summarizing the conclusions of any work carried out by correspondence and preparing the work to be accomplished at the meeting;

-– the conclusions of the preceding meeting, in so far as they have not been included in the official texts referred to above;
+– the summary record of the preceding meeting;

 – an outline agenda indicating: draft Recommendations to be considered, draft Questions to be considered, reports from Task Groups and Working Parties to be received, and draft Decisions, draft Opinions, draft Handbooks and draft Reports to be approved.

-8 Contributions to Radiocommunication Study Group studies
+10.3 Contributions to Radiocommunication Study Group studies

-8.1 The guidelines issued by the Director (see noting and § 2.11) shall contain guidance on preparation of contributions, the deadlines for their submission and details of the various types of documents, including reports and documents prepared by Chairmen, and liaison statements.
-The guidelines should also address practical matters concerning the effective distribution of documents by electronic means.

-8.2 In particular:

-– Contributions shall be provided to the Director electronically, with some exceptions for developing countries unable to do so.

-– The Director may return a document that does not comply with the guidelines, for it to be brought into line.

-– Each contribution should clearly indicate the Question, Resolution or topic and the group (e.g. Study Group, Task Group, Working Party) for which it is intended, and be accompanied by the details of a contact person as may be needed to clarify the contribution.

-– Contributions should be sent to the Chairman and Vice-Chairmen, if any, of the group concerned as well as to the Chairman and Vice-Chairmen of the Study Group.

-– Contributions should be limited in length (if possible, less than ten pages) and be prepared using standard word-processing software, without using any auto-formatting facility; modifications to existing text should be indicated by means of revision marks (using “Track Changes”).

-8.3 For meetings of all Study Groups and their subordinate groups (Working Parties, Task Groups, etc.), the following deadlines apply for the submission of contributions:
+10.3.1 For meetings of all Study Groups, the Coordination Committee for Vocabulary and their subordinate groups (Working Parties, Task Groups, etc.), the following deadlines apply for the submission of contributions:

 – where translation is required, contributions should be received at least three months prior to the meeting, and will be made available not later than four weeks before the meeting.
 For later contributions, no commitment can be made by the Secretariat to ensure the document will be available at the opening of the meeting in all the required languages;